marvellous122/react-realtime-chat/README.md

 ## Project Test Criteria

-For this test project, you will modify this sample chat to be written in Apollo instead of plain React.
-The project will need to be written in Apollo, not plain React and Pusher.com will be the websocket.
+For this test project, you will modify this sample project to be written in Apollo instead of plain React.
+The chat websockets will be powered by Pusher.com.

 For more information using Apollo subscriptions please read: http://dev.apollodata.com/react/subscriptions.html

 **Time limit:**
-4 hours
+5 hours

 **Finished project:**
 Clone this repo and provide a link to the final solution

 ## Example Tutorial